DiverseSolutions/ardmoney-sARDM-staking-contract/README.md

  - Smart Contracts are written with Solidity language.
  - Smart Contracts mostly uses OpenZeppelin Contracts.
  - Smart Contracts follow the Natspec Format.
+ - Smart Contracts must be written with full flexibility.
  - Solidity compiler version 0.8.19 is used.
  - Using the Hardhat development framework.
  - Typescript is used for testing & deployment scripts.